 G2 Rating: 4.6/5 on G2

-Best Use Case: Product teams that need reliable, event-triggered NPS and CSAT surveys with strong CX tool integrations and want to avoid engineering overhead for standard survey program setup.
+Best Use Case: Product teams that need reliable, event-triggered NPS and CSAT surveys with strong CX tool integrations, without engineering overhead for standard survey program setup.

 4. Sprig: Best for AI-Driven Product Insights with Survey and Session Data Combined

-Sprig makes a specific bet: that combining surveys, session replays, and heatmaps in one platform will replace the three-tool stack most product teams currently run.
-Whether that pays off depends on how much you value context alongside responses.
-When a user rates a feature 3 out of 10 in a Sprig survey, you can click through to the session clip and see exactly what they were doing when they gave that score.
-That's a different quality of information than a score and a comment field.
+Sprig combines surveys, session replays, and heatmaps in one platform.
+When a user rates a feature 3 out of 10, you click through to the session clip and watch what happened.
+That's a different quality of information than a score and a comment field alone.

 Key Features